kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 I think it might be worth opening a separate issue to discuss a general solution for checkpointing config (unless one already exists, but I haven't seen one).
 There is https://github.com/kubernetes/kubernetes/issues/489, but that seems more geared towards checkpointing pod manifests.
 Is that, in fact, the right place to discuss this, or should I open a separate issue (if I open a separate issue, I'll post a link here)?

+# Staging
+## 1.4
+- v1alpha1 KubeletConfiguration type
+- Dynamic configuration of Kubelets on individual nodes by creating configmaps called "kube-<node-name>" in the "kube-system" namespace.
+- A test that makes sure Kubelets take up new config when the above configmap is posted.
+- An endpoint on the node (/configz) for inspecting Kubelet configuration on a given node.
+This may or may not be the final way we end up exposing the state of Kubelet configuration on the node.
+- The dynamic kubelet configuration needs to be alpha-gated using the functionality in #30003.

+## Reach goal for 1.4
+- Flag to use an on-disk file containing the KubeletConfiguration as a source of config.

+## Future releases
+- One question is whether the dynamic configuration feature needs to be alpha as long as the componentconfig API group is alpha.
+I would think yes, since it relies in large part on the KubeletConfiguration type, which is part of the componentconfig API group.
+- Reorganize KubeletConfiguration into substructures to improve code readability before the componentconfig API group hits beta.
+- A discussion still needs to happen around whether, instead of posting config maps per-node, we should use annotations to point individual nodes at which configmap to use. @kfox1111 suggested this in #30090 as a way to maintain the ability to do rolling updates of config while consuming less storage than with per-node configmaps.
+I think this might be a good idea, but we should have this conversation post 1.4 release due to time constraints.
+I think that per-node config will be plenty for the community to try out the feature.
+- We need to figure out the correct/best way to expose KubeletConfiguration state from the node.
+One option would be to expose via configz, as it currently is.
+Another would be to expose via Prometheus metrics.
+Another would be just to log KubeletConfiguration during Kubelet start-up.
+- On-disk config if it doesn't make it by 1.4.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->